Gledinburgh/project-pizzabox/README.md

 ### customer

-+ [required] must be able to view its order history
+x [required] must be able to view its order history
 + [required] must be able to only order from 1 location in a 24-hour period with no reset
 + [required] must be able to only order once in a 2-hour period